Drug Discovery and Design A (PHAR2811)

 UNIT OF STUDY

 This unit of study aims to provide the background to the study of drugs and the important interactions of drugs and their targets.
-Learning about the molecular bases of such interactions requires discussions of the fundamental macromolecules of life: proteins, DNA and RNA and processes as replication, transcription and translation.
+Learning about the molecular bases of such interactions requires consideration of the fundamental processes as replication, transcription and translation involving the macromolecules of life: proteins, DNA and RNA.
 The course also covers fundamental protein actions and mechanisms of the regulation of such targets, as well as fundamental molecular interactions important for understanding the action of, the detection of, and also diagnostic approaches applied to drugs and metabolites.
 Fuel metabolism and storage is considered, including metabolic adaptation and disorders of metabolism.
 Students get experience with a variety of practical techniques to assist learning in the course.

 Further unit of study information